 Phases

-kairos-init is divided in 2 phases, one its the install phase which install all nedeed packages and binaries and the other is the init phase, which gets the system ready.
+kairos-init is divided in 2 phases, one its the install phase which install all needed packages and binaries and the other is the init phase, which gets the system ready.
 This are the main parts of each phase:

 Install: